VijayHYadav/Bash-Shell-Scripting-2nd-Edition/notes.md

 # man -k user | grep 8 which means that grep 8 is filtering out all the lines that contains an 8 and then, it becomes a little bit more readable.

 # help this will get the list of internal commands

+# bash will start new bash instance (sup shell). every single command that you are going to run is starting a sup shell by itself.

+# if you really want to make sure that you variables are available in all the different shells, include them in the Bash start-up files